Alaska: Making an impact

 Some days serving at the University of North Texas are just plain hard.
 UNT is very different, in comparison to the college I attended.
 Most students do not care about God or want to engage in spiritual conversations.
 This is not because they don't see the reason for believing in God, but because they really just don't care.
 I am learning that when you make the conversation about meeting their needs and hearing about their lives, the Holy Spirit moves.

 Each week the Baptist Student Ministry serves free lunch on Wednesdays at noon.
-A different church provides/p>/p>... [continue]
+A different church provides each meal and help serves hundreds of students on campus.
+I see new faces... [continue]

 Youth ministry: A calling well worth it